-Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances to the Statement of Activities Year Ended April 30, 2016 let change in fund balances-total governmental funds \$ (385,749) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures paid while governmental activities report depreciation expense to allocate those expenditures over the lives of the assets and losses on disposals of those assets.
-This is the amount by which depreciation and loss on disposal exceeds capital outlays in the current period: Capital outlays Depreciation expense Loss on disposal 490,142 (321,557) (369) Contributions to pension funds are recognized as expenditures when paid to the pension fund on the fund financial statements.
-These expenditures are recorded on the government wide financial statements based on the annual service cost.
-This is the difference in these amounts for the current period.
-(261,262) Revenues that were deferred in the fund financial statements in fiscal year 2015 were recognized as revenue in the government-wide financial statements.
-(27,523) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-These activities consist of: Decrease in net pension liability 123,950 Increase in other post-employment benefits obligation (12,717) Change in net position of governmental activities \$ (395,085)
+Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances to the Statement of Activities Year Ended April 30, 2017

+Net change in fund balances-total governmental funds \$ (108,678) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures paid while governmental activities report depreciation expense to allocate those expenditures over the lives of the assets.
+This is the amount by which depreciation exceeds capital outlays in the current period: Capital outlays 246,156 Depreciation expense (341,192) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+These activities consist of: Decrease in net pension liability 143,520 Decrease in pension deferred outflows (84,833) Increase in pension deferred inflows (118,988) Increase in other post-employment benefits obligation (12,800) Change in net position of governmental activities \$ (276,815)